Transactions

 internal_transactions.caller_address

-is the instruction description, in this example it isunDelegateResourceOfEnergy
+is the instruction description.
+In this example, it isunDelegateResourceOfEnergy

-8. Smart contract votes for super representatives
+8. Smart contract votes for SRs

-Here is an example, the transaction is an external address calling the "TNaDY...." contract, "TNaDY...." contract votes 200 and 400 for the super representatives "TUoHa...." and "TUznH...." respectively:
+In this example, the transaction is an external address calling the "TNaDY...." contract, and the "TNaDY...." contract votes 200 and 400 for the SRs "TUoHa...." and "TUznH...." respectively:

 {